-New Construction: The following requirements apply to housing receiving NSP3 funding for new construction:
+New Construction: The following requirements apply to housing receiving NSP funding for new construction:

-- 1. Buildings up to three stories must be designed to meet the standard for Energy Star Qualified New Homes. - 2.
-Buildings of mid- or high-rise multifamily housing must be designed to meet American Society of Heating, Refrigeration, and Air-Conditioning Engineers (ASHRAE) Standard 90.1-2004, Appendix G plus 20 percent. - 3.
-Compliance with 2009-2010 Minnesota Overlay to Green Communities Criteria for use with the 2008 Green Communities Criteria (Includes completing Intended Method of Satisfying Green Criteria Form and Certification refer to Minnesota Housing's Website).
-The Intended Method of Satisfying Green Communities Criteria and Certification Form shall be completed by the developer, certified by applicable parties, and retained by the Subrecipient and kept in the compliance file. - 4.
-If rental housing, consult and consider Minnesota Housing's Rental Housing Design/Construction Standards (Refer to Minnesota Housing's Website).
+- 1. Compliance with 2009-2010 Minnesota Overlay to the Green Communities Criteria for use with the 2008 national Green Communities Criteria (The Intended Method of Satisfying Green Criteria Form and Certification refer to Minnesota Housing's Website.
+The Intended Method of Satisfying Green Communities Criteria and Certification Form, section 1-8, are required to be completed by the developer.
+This form must be retained by the Subrecipient and kept in the compliance file with all applicable sections of the form completed and the Compliance Certification section completed by applicable parties.) - 2.
+If multifamily housing, consult and consider the Minnesota Housing Multifamily Design Standards for General Occupancy Rental Housing (Refer to Minnesota Housing's Website)

-Demolition: Contact Minnesota Housing's NSP representative prior to using NSP funds for demolition.
-Where demolition occurs, the Subrecipient should consider deconstruction practices where deconstruction crews are available and a market for salvaged materials exists.
-If a site will not be redeveloped within three months after demolition, the Subrecipient must ensure that soil on the site does not pose a health hazard to the community by either verifying that the soil meets lead clearance levels, removing and replacing the soil with soil that meets lead safe levels, or covering bear soil with sod or some other approved barrier to prevent the disbursement of lead hazards.
+Demolition: Where demolition occurs, the Subrecipient should consider deconstruction practices where deconstruction crews are available and a market for salvaged materials exists.
+If a site will not be redeveloped within three months after demolition, the Subrecipient must ensure that soil on the site does not pose a health hazard to the community by either verifying that the soil meets lead clearance levels, removing and replacing the soil with soil that meets clearance levels, or covering the soil with sod or some other barrier to prevent the disbursement of lead dust.